David Lewis, Chair

 MariLou Diamond is a professional interior architect specializing in both commercial and residential design.
 She is the founding president of the Hellenic-American Cultural Center & Museum.
 Mari Lou has served on the boards of numerous civic, professional, cultural and philanthropic organizations.

 Kimberly Jensen is a professor of history at Western Oregon University.
-Besides award-winning teaching at the university, Jensen serves on the steering committee for the Oregon Woman Suffrage Centennial, the editorial board of the Oregon Encyclopedia project, and the editorial advisory board for the Oregon Historical Society.
+Besides award-winning teaching at the university, Jensen served on the steering committee for the Oregon Woman Suffrage Centennial, the editorial board of the Oregon Encyclopedia project, and the editorial advisory board for the Oregon Historical Society.
 A book she wrote on American women in the First World War that was a finalist for a 2008 Oregon Book Award.

 Todd Kepple is the director of the Klamath County Museums.